 Agile has been around for a long time by IT standards and has proven to be successful for many companies.
-As companies have evolved and progressed through the pioneering stage of Agile, there has been a tendency to take on larger and larger efforts.
-There have even been inroads made in the application of Agile to support the deployment of ERP (projects that are notoriously complex with a significant amount of integration).
-But the benefits of Agile that were derived from smaller-scale efforts have not naturally transferred to Agile projects at scale.
+As companies have evolved and progressed through the pioneering stage of agile, there has been a tendency to take on larger and larger efforts.
+There have even been inroads made in the application of agile to support the deployment of ERP (projects that are notoriously complex with a significant amount of integration).
+But the benefits of agile that were derived from smaller-scale efforts have not naturally transferred to agile projects at scale.

-1. Key Decision Governance
+1 Key Decision Governance

-A key factor of a successful agile project is a small committed team of collocated, highly skilled members empowered to make key decisions throughout the project.
+A significant factor of a successful agile project is a small, committed team of collocated, highly skilled members empowered to make key decisions throughout the project.
 As a project scales, cross-team decision volume increases and so does the number of “wicked messy” decisions there are to make.
 These decisions will typically involve organization winners and losers.
 It is more difficult and time-consuming to ensure all teams are aligned when there are more teams and consequences involved.

 Stakeholder scope also increases which can further lengthen the time it takes to gain consensus.
 The agile mindset is not conducive to making large, cross-functional decisions so this becomes more challenging as the project scales.

-2. Backlog Management
+2 Backlog Management

-In an agile at scale project, backlog management is more difficult than in a small development project because the backlog consists of many activities not directly related to the development of software, i.e., data team support, training support, deployment activities, etc.
+In an agile at scale project, backlog management is more difficult than in a small development project because the backlog consists of many activities not directly related to the development of software (i.e., data team support, training support, deployment activities, etc.).

-Management of Integrated Testing can also be challenging since much of ERP testing requires the involvement of multiple teams.
+Management of integrated testing can also be challenging since much of ERP testing requires the involvement of multiple teams.
 A second dimension to backlog management complexity is that many of the items in the backlog are non-discretionary (particularly in ERP) and are a direct requirement of other teams.
 These two dimensions place a much greater demand on the product owner to understand the scope of the entire program to effectively groom a backlog that is properly sequenced and synchronized with the other teams.

-3. Synchronizing / Aligning Scrum Teams
+3 Synchronizing and Aligning Scrum Teams

-Agile projects heavily depend on the calibration of velocity across scrum teams.
+Agile projects depend heavily on the calibration of velocity across scrum teams.
 When there is misalignment in communication and performance across all teams, you will end up with an idle resource team.
 All teams must cross the finish line at the same time with the same level of completeness.

-To achieve this, there must be complete “buy-in” of the agile mindset from all members and a clear definition of “done” across teams.
-Teams operating on varying definitions of “done” could extend the time spent on end-to-end testing.
+To achieve this, there must be complete buy-in of the agile mindset from all members and a clear definition of “done” across teams.
+Teams operating on varying definitions of done could extend the time spent on end-to-end testing.

-4. Integration of Part-Time and Shared Resources
+4 Integration of Part-time and Shared Resources